Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Summary

 \section{Summary}

-We have implemented a CNN for image recognition of STM-data.
-Our results demonstrate that FT-LDOS images obtained from realistic Hartree--Fock modelling can be used to quantitatively infer effective interaction strengths in correlated moir\'e materials.
-The above discussion also shows that the CNNs effectively act as electronic cross-over detectors, achieving high prediction accuracy (with coefficients of determination $R^2 \gtrsim 0.95$ on test data) and robust interpolation for fractional $U$ values near the critical regime, where the dominant FT-LDOS weight shifts from central moir\'e peaks to satellite ordering vectors.\cite{Sobral_2023,Taranto22} This establishes a practical route to inferring effective interaction strengths directly from STM data in correlated moir\'e materials, and paves the way for combined theory ML-STM frameworks to quantify microscopic parameters in future experiments on twisted multilayers and related systems.
+We have implemented a CNN for image recognition of STM data.
+Our results demonstrate that FT-LDOS images obtained from realistic Hartree--Fock modeling can be used to quantitatively infer effective interaction strengths in correlated moiré materials.
+The above discussion also shows that the CNNs are sensitive to interaction-dependent spectral redistribution, achieving high prediction accuracy (with coefficients of determination $R^2 \gtrsim 0.95$ on test data) and robust interpolation for fractional $U$ values near the critical regime, where the dominant FT-LDOS weight shifts from central moiré peaks to satellite ordering vectors.\cite{Sobral_2023,Taranto22}

+Furthermore, we investigated the robustness of the machine-learning models against physically motivated perturbations designed to emulate realistic STM imperfections.
+While models trained exclusively on idealized FT-LDOS images exhibit a substantial performance degradation under distribution shifts, augmentation-based training significantly improves robustness to both noisy and symmetry-breaking inputs.
+These results suggest that the learned representation is not solely tied to the exact symmetries of the simulated dataset and may remain applicable under realistic experimental conditions.
+This establishes a practical route to inferring effective interaction strengths directly from STM data in correlated moiré materials, and paves the way for combined theory ML-STM frameworks to quantify microscopic parameters in future experiments on twisted multilayers and related systems.

 We believe that methodology is readily transferable to experimental STM data on twisted bilayers and multilayers, and can be extended to other parameters such as screening length, strain, or twist-angle inhomogeneity, providing a powerful, data-driven route to Hamiltonian learning in quantum materials.